Survey Results - Trainee feedback on Jones Day

 Other offices: 42 offices across five continents.

-Who we are: Jones Day is a global law firm with more than 2,500 lawyers.
+Who we are: Jones Day is a global law firm with more than 2,500 lawyers in 42 offices across five continents.
 The firm is distinguished by: a singular tradition of client service; the mutual commitment to, and the seamless collaboration of, a true partnership; formidable legal talent across multiple disciplines and jurisdictions; and shared professional values that focus on client needs.

 What we do: Jones Day clients are guided through their constantly changing and increasingly complex legal and regulatory challenges by a wealth of insight and skills from our lawyers in London, a magnet for multijurisdictional transactions and disputes relying on English law for their documentation and resolution.